 align with GSMA NESAS specifications should there be such a need.

-This work item assumes that the SCAS will be independent of whether the NF is based or not based on virtualization architecture.

 NOTE: This WID does not cover SCAS for network product classes based on new NFs introduced in Release 20.
 This is expected to be covered by separate WIDs.

+TU estimates and dependencies